“What mental health needs is more sunlight, more candor, more unashamed conversation” – Glenn Close

 Knowing these symptoms and signs is crucial as we often don’t realize what teens may be going through when the signs are staring us in the face, but being there for them, and helping them through the journey, towards adulthood is more important.
 Especially in a time like today, where drugs are so commonly found in high schools as an effect of mental health issues, and social media has taken over the lives of teens.

 Ways To Control Symptoms And Manage Mental Health Problems In Teens Are:

-2. Counselling– this helps open up, talk, and understand your feelings, as well as trying to overcome them
+2. Adolescent Counselling– this helps open up, talk, and understand your feelings, as well as try to overcome them.

 Some Key Facts Are:

 1. Mental health conditions bear the burden of 16% of all global diseases and physical harm in people aged 10-19 years.

 2. The more significant part of all mental health conditions spark by the age of 14, but the majority of these cases go undetected and untreated.